Ask FundThrough

 What are factoring fees?

-• Application fee.
-A flat or percentage fee that’s highly variable.
+• Application fee: A flat or percentage fee that’s highly variable.
+It can also be called an origination fee.

 It’s easy to see how hidden fees can add up over time, making it important to ask any factoring company you’re considering about their average accounts receivable factoring rates and any additional fees.